 As part of obtaining reasonable assurance about whether the District's financial statements are free of material misstatement, we performed tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters, noncompliance with which could have a direct and material effect on the financial statements.
 However, providing an opinion on compliance with those provisions was not an objective of our audit, and accordingly, we do not express such an opinion.
 While our audit provides a reasonable basis for our opinion, it does not provide a legal determination on the District's compliance with those requirements.
-The results of our tests disclosed one instance of noncompliance or other matters that are required to be reported in accordance with Government Auditing Standards or statutes set forth by the State of Minnesota, as finding 2020-001.
+The results of our tests disclosed no instances of noncompliance or other matters that are required to be reported under Government Auditing Standards.